wandb/docs/docs/support/who_can_create_team_who_can_add_delete_people_team.md

 tags:
    - None
 ---

-You can check the different roles and permissions [here](../guides/app/features/teams.md#team-roles-and-permissions).
+Refer to the link for details on roles and permissions: [Team Roles and Permissions](../guides/app/features/teams.md#team-roles-and-permissions).